-- (1) From April 2020 to June 13, 2022, Marc Costantini was President and Chief Executive Officer, Corporate Development Strategy and Digital Solutions at Munich Re, North America Life and Health.
+(1) From April 2020 to June 2022, Marc Costantini was President and Chief Executive Officer, Corporate Development Strategy and Digital Solutions at Munich Re, North America Life and Health.
 From January 2020 to April 2020, Mr. Costantini was a consultant at Munich Re, North America Life and Health.
-Prior to January 2020, Mr. Costantini was Executive Vice President Commercial and Government Markets at Guardian Life Insurance Company. - (2) From April 2016 to January 1, 2018, Steve Finch was Executive Vice President and Chief Actuary. - (3) From January 2020 to June 1, 2022, Damien Green was Chief Executive Officer, Manulife (International) Limited.
-Prior to January 2020, Mr. Green was Chief Strategy and Transformation Officer, Manulife Asia. - (4) Prior to March 1, 2019, Scott Hartz was Global Head of General Account Investments. - (5) From November 3, 2021 to June 1, 2022, Naveed Irshad was Global Head of Inforce Management.
+Prior to January 2020, Mr. Costantini was Executive Vice President Commercial and Government Markets at Guardian Life Insurance Company.

+(2) Prior to March 1, 2019, Scott Hartz was Global Head of General Account Investments.

+(3) Prior to June 2023, Rahim Hirji was Chief Risk Officer.

+(4) From November 3, 2021 to June 1, 2022, Naveed Irshad was Global Head of Inforce Management.
 From January 1, 2018 to November 3, 2021, Mr. Irshad was Head of North American Legacy Business.

-Prior to January 1, 2018, Naveed Irshad was Senior Vice President and General Manager, Manulife Singapore. - (6) From April 2017 to June 2019, Rahul Joshi was Senior Vice President of Customer Care, Walmart Ecommerce/Jet.com. - (7) Prior to August 30, 2018, Pamela Kimmet was Chief Human Resources Officer, Cardinal Health Inc. - (8) From July 2019 to February 17, 2020, Karen Leggett was a Partner at Ernst & Young Global Consulting Services.
-Prior to July 2019, she was the Chief Marketing Officer and Executive Vice President of Corporate Development at National Bank of Canada. - (9) From October 1, 2017 to March 1, 2019, Paul Lorentz was Head, Global Wealth and Asset Management. - (10) Prior to April 2019, Shamus Weiland was Managing Director, North America Technology Head at CitiGroup. - (11) From June 2017 to January 1, 2018, Philip Witherington was Executive Vice President and Interim General Manager, Asia.
+(5) Prior to June 2019, Rahul Joshi was Senior Vice President of Customer Care, Walmart Ecommerce/Jet.com.

+(6) From July 2019 to February 17, 2020, Karen Leggett was a Partner at Ernst & Young Global Consulting Services.
+Prior to July 2019, she was the Chief Marketing Officer and Executive Vice President of Corporate Development at National Bank of Canada.

+(7) Prior to March 1, 2019, Paul Lorentz was Head, Global Wealth and Asset Management.

+(8) From November 2022 to July 2023, Colin Simpson was Chief Financial Officer, US Segment.
+Prior to November 2022, Mr. Simpson was Chief Financial Officer, Aviva Canada.

+(9) Prior to April 2023, Brooks Tingle was President and Chief Executive Officer, John Hancock Insurance.

+(10) Prior to June 2023, Halina von dem Hagen was Global Treasurer and Head of Capital Management.

+- (11) Prior to April 2019, Shamus Weiland was Managing Director, North America Technology Head at CitiGroup. - (12) From June 2017 to July 2023 Philip Witherington was Chief Financial Officer.